mikelietz/gherkin-for-habari/README.md

+## Cucumber?

+<a href="http://cukes.info/">Cucumber</a> is a behavior-driven-design tool that allows tests to be written in plain language. <a href="http://habariproject.org/">Habari</a> can use it for user acceptance testing.

+### Roles to use in the feature files

+Owner: The person who installs and has superuser rights over the site.
+Does not create content.
+Admin: Another user with superuser rights.
+Does not create content.
+Author: Content creator.
+User: Authenticated user without superuser or content creation rights (other than commenting).
+Anonymous User: Unauthenticated site visitor using some sort of browser.
+(This might need a better name.
+Just 'user'?)
+Robot: Other site 'visitors' such as feed readers.

+## How I got it working

+Note that if you have any sort of development setup already put together, some to several of the following tasks will already be done.

 I downloaded the [Turnkey Linux - LAMP stack](http://www.turnkeylinux.org/lampstack) (for VMWare) and added it to VMWare player.
 Prior to starting it up I switched its networking to NAT, since my home router doesn't treat bridged hosts well.